Skip to main content

 awsRolestrThe AWS role used by your notebook.

-azureApplicationClientIdstringThe Azure service principal used by the container.
+azureApplicationClientIdstringThe Azure Service Principal used by the container.

 instanceTypestrmx.smallThe Conveyor instance type to use for your notebook.
 This specifies how much CPU and memory can be used.